 Seventh Day Adventist Dr John Harvey Kellogg filed a patent for flaked cereal process in 1895 when he and his brother Will (W.K.)invented it as an adjunct to the strict vegetarian diet at their Michigan health facility.
 Sugar was added to the corn flakes when they were first mass-marketed in 1906.
-In 1924, the first Australian Kellogg’s plant was set up at Chippendale, moving to the current site of Botany in 1928.
+In 1924, the first Australian Kellogg’s plant was set up at Chippendale, Sydney, moving to the current site of Botany in 1928.

 The Kellogg brothers were Seventh-day Adventists who adhered to the Church’s theology of Christian principles and sound body, mind and hygiene rules.
 In 1876, John Harvey Kellogg became the director of the Western Health Reform Institute of Battle Creek, a facility operated by the Adventists and devoted to “water cures”.
 Kellogg changed the name of the Institute to the Battle Creek Sanitarium – a word he invented as a derivation of Sanatorium.

 Medical science at the time was somewhat obsessed with digestion and patients at the Sanitarium were fed a vegetarian diet, including a twice-baked, hard bread served without butter, water or milk.
 After a woman broke her dentures on the bread and threatened to sue, Kellogg devised a way to reduce it to crumbs that he called Granula and, later, Granola.